griffio/griffio.github.io/_posts/2023-04-20-More-Kotlin-Sql-Persistence-Comparision.md

 Summary

-Android and standalone Kotlin persistence initially for SqlLite some alpha support for Postgres, MySql
+* Android and standalone Kotlin persistence initially for SqlLite some alpha support for Postgres, MySql

-Kotlin code generation, schema first development from Sql statements
+* Kotlin code generation, schema first development from Sql statements

-Intentional that database column naming is preserved in Kotlin code
+* Intentional that database column naming is used in Kotlin code

 ---